Phase Retrieval using Expectation Consistent Signal Recovery Algorithm based on Hypernetwork: III. Unfolding and Hypernetwork

 \subsection{B. Hypernetworks}

 In GEC-SR-Net, the damping factors are directly learned from training data to minimize the MSE of the reconstruction at each layer (or iteration).
-The learned damping factors also compensate for mismatches in model approximation and thus provide better performance than the original GEC-SR. Despite excellent performance, GEC-SR-Net has two disadvantages.
+The learned damping factors also compensate for mismatches in model approximation and thus provide improved performance than the original GEC-SR. Despite the excellent performance, GEC-SR-Net has two disadvantages.

 First, after training, the learned damping factors are fixed in testing and deployment.
 When statistical properties of data used during training are similar to those used during testing, GEC-SR-Net can exhibit excellent performance.
-However, a change in the statistical properties of datasets in testing, such as the distribution of $\qA$ or the signal-to-noise ratio (SNR) level, would require retraining the damping factors.
+However, a change in the statistical properties of datasets in testing, such as the distribution of $\qA$ or the signal-to-noise ratio (SNR) level, would require the damping factors to retrained.
 Alternatively, we can learn the damping factors through various statistical datasets.
-However, because the needs of the damping factors vary from scenario to scenario, to find a set of damping factors that can perform well in various scenarios, the learned damping factors would be too conservative, resulting in limited improvement in convergence speed.
+However, because the needs of the damping factors vary from scenario to scenario, the learned damping factors would be too conservative to find a set of damping factors that can perform well in various scenarios, thereby resulting in limited improvement in convergence speed.
 The convergence speed is compromised with robustness in GEC-SR-Net.

 Second, to apply the loss function in \eqref{eq:LossFun} for obtaining a set of damping factors, the number of layers in GEC-SR-Net should be fixed.
 For practical applications, the iteration number should be adjustable under different scenarios.
-For example, in a certain scenario with poor convergence conditions, one should be able to dynamically increase the number iterations to improve the signal reconstruction performance, and vice versa.
+For example, in a certain scenario with poor convergence conditions, one should be able to increase the number of iterations dynamically to improve the signal reconstruction performance and vice versa.
 In this case, GEC-SR-Net has to retrain the damping factors for different scenarios.

 To resolve the two problems, we leverage the idea from a hypernetwork \cite{HyperNet}: an approach of using one network to generate the parameters for another network.
-In this subsection, we first describe how we construct a hypernetwork to generate the damping factors for GEC-SR-Net in a general form.
-Different architectures of hypernetworks are presented in the next subsection.
+In this subsection, we first describe the construction of a hypernetwork to generate the damping factors for GEC-SR-Net in a general form.
+Different hypernetwork architectures are presented in the next subsection.